caspercrause/Police-Incident-Reports/README.md

 All communication with the API is done through HTTPS, and errors are communicated through HTTP response codes.
 The San Francisco Data API is powered by [Socrata](https://dev.socrata.com/)

-They have python package available that is utiltlized in the code to easily work with JSON data
+They have a python package available that is utiltlized in the code to easily work with JSON data

 ## Technologies
  - GitHub - repository to host source code